AKIMANIZANYE/Picthing/README.md

 ## project name
  Blog
  Author: Claudine Akimanizanye <akimanizanye.claudine@gmail.com> and https://github.com/AKIMANIZANYE/Picthing.git
-Date:  Saturday March 2  11:20:53 2019 +0200 ;link for Heruku:https://git.heroku.com/pitclaudine.git
+Date:  Saturday March 2  11:20:53 2019 +0200 ;link for

 ## Descrption of the project
-News highlight is project that will contain the  the differences news and the users will be able to views differences types of the news that will be accouring in my  website it will date  that news has published and also it will also has the name of that news.
+one minutes pitching  is project that will contain the  the differences news and the users will be able to views differences types of the news that will be accouring in my  website it will date  that news has published and also it will also has the name of that news.
 ## installation steps
 $ git clone